explodinglabs/jsonrpcclient/doc/index.rst

 %(message)s
     The json response (the body).

-More logging fields are available depending on your chosen transport method.
+More logging fields are available depending on your chosen communications protocol.

 HTTPServer
 ==========

-This section relates specifically to the HTTP transport protocol.
+This section relates specifically to the HTTP communications protocol.

 Authentication
 --------------